Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 Post completion of integration in your staging environment, it is mandatory to test the integration before moving into the live environment with production.
 Below points should be taken care of during the integration of the flow:

 <ol>
-   <li>The transaction status should be verified through the Transaction Status API in the payment flow.</li>
+   <li>The Transaction status should be verified through the Transaction Status API in the payment flow.</li>
    <li>The Dispacht ID passed to Ationet should be unique.</li>
    <li>The amount must not contain more than 2 decimal points, comma, or any special characters.</li>
    <li>Dispatch ID parameter is mandatory for creating QR.</li>